 - Professional meetings with client

 - Professional development activities

 The 2024 Global Capstone fee (for the travel component) will be $600-750.
 To secure their spot, students will accept their offer with a $250 deposit towards the program fee.
 The remaining program fee amount will be charged to students’ bursars prior to the travel portion of the course.

 In addition to the program fee, students will be responsible for covering their flight and personal expenses while on the ground overseas, as well as paying tuition for the V600 Capstone course (3 credits).

 Please visit our scholarship page for eligibility requirements and application deadlines.
 Please note scholarships are only applicable for students traveling over spring break.

 We invite applications from O’Neill graduate students in the MAAA, MPA, or MSES programs who are in good academic and disciplinary standing.
 Course capacity is 20 students.

-Applications will open on Thursday, September 30th at 9am.
-We will take applications until Monday, October 4th at midnight.
+Applications will open on September 1st.
+We will take applications until October 1st.
 Enrollment decisions will be first come, first serve with a priority for students who want to participate in the travel portion of the course.